Admin-SR40/Hardcore-Survival-Reborn/README.md

 ## Good to know
 - You can run other datapacks at the same time, but I'm **not** recommend to do so.
 - If you accidently broke something, just reload by using `/reload`, it should be fine.
-- You **cannot** distribute the datapack without my permission.
-- Modify the datapack for yourself is okay, but you **can't** claim that you made the pack.
+- The project is licensed under the **GPLv3**, see the LICENSE file for details

 ## Bug report
 If you find any bugs, please: